edyfer12/javascript-condition/README.md

 # javascript-condition

 This page demonstrates the basics of how conditional statements work as different actions are taken based on decisions.
-For example if the hour is before 18:00, then 'Good Day' greeting is displayed.
-Otherwise, no value is displayed.
+If the current hour is set before 10am, then 'Good morning' message is displayed.
+If between 10am and 8pm, greeting of 'Good day' is outputted.
+Otherwise, 'Good evening' is shown.